phelpsbp/City-Happiness-Index-EDA/README.md

 # City Happiness Index - 2024 | EDA | Python
-### City Happiness Index - Exploratory Analysis of Factors Affecting Urban Well-being & Satisfaction
+### Exploratory Analysis of Factors Affecting Urban Well-being & Satisfaction
 Key files of interest in this directory are:

 * `City Happiness 2024.ipynb`: The full analysis coding and write-up.